Sepehr-khosravi/calculator_c-/README.md

 Edit

-g++ -o calculator calculator.cpp
+g++ -o main.cpp calculator.exe

-calculator.cpp is the name of your source file.
+main.cpp is the name of your source file.

--o calculator means the output (compiled file) will be named calculator.

 How to Run